cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/eventday.md

 position: 4
 ---

 ### Dec.
-13th - Pitch Session
+13th - Pitch Session  at [Austin Central Library](https://goo.gl/maps/ERvKG8ofDHbj2VzR9)
-  * Recap - Where we left off
-  * 10-minute presentation per team
-  * Lunch and networking
-  * Keynote speaker
-  * Evaluation
-  * Award of prizes
+From 10:00am –2:00pm

 ### Day of the event:

-10:00 AM to 2:00 PM at Austin Central Library

 **Follow the signs!**
 There will be signs in the parking garage elevators, as as well as private event signs on the gallery entrance doors and outside the 2nd St. entrance.